-Title: The title of your design thesis must be submitted to the Faculty Secretary by midday on the Friday of the 4th week of the Lent Term for approval by the Degree Committee.
+Title: The title of your Design Thesis must be submitted to the Faculty Graduate Secretary by 12noon on the first day of Lent Term (Year 2) for approval by the Degree Committee.
 You will also need to confirm your title on CamSIS, for which instructions will be sent to you.